A platform to connect entrepreneurs with accounting specialists.

 A. Measures to ensure family equity

 A fair distribution of assets must be considered to take into account the interests of all family members, including those not actively involved in the business.
-Financial instruments, such as annuities or trusts, can provide suitable solutions for maintaining this equity.
+Financial instruments, such as annuities or trusts, can provide suitable solutions for maintaining this equity (the shareholders' agreement can also set out key decisions).

 B. The Importance of Up-to-date Estate Planning with Experts

 Tax experts play a crucial role in ensuring that estate planning complies with ever-changing tax standards.
-Bankeo's ability to connect businesses with competent accountants and tax advisors is a valuable asset in staying ahead of the tax game.
+Bankeo's ability to connect companies with competent accountants and tax advisors is an invaluable asset for staying ahead of the tax game (see also finding the right accountant for your legal structure and combining accounting and taxation).

 Conclusion